tarzona/FrozenLegacies/README.md

 Each 'Scope_Processing' folder has an example A- or Z-scope.
   - For A_Scope_Processing:
-    -   This folder contains a MATLab code for semi-automatically picking the Main Bang, Surface Echo, and Bed Echo of each A-scope in a film.
+    -   This folder contains two sets of manual picker (MATLab-based) codes and automatic  picker (Python-based) for semi-automatically picking the Transmitter Pulse, Surface Echo, and Bed Echo of each A-scope in a film.
-  - For A_Scope_Calibration:
-    -   This folder contains a MATLab code for calibrating the semi-automatically picks from pixels to dB relative to the scale provided by Neal 1977, Rose 1978, and Millar 1981
-  - For Z_Scope_Processing_SemiAutomatic:
+  - For Z_Scope_Processing
-    -   This folder contains a Python code cowritten with Abdullah A. to semi-automatically pick Z-scopes' surface and bed feature in order to get the ice thickness.
+    -   This folder contains two sets of semi-manual and fully-automatic picker (Python-based) Python code to trace Z-scopes' transmitter pulse, surface and bed echo returns.
-  - For Z_Scope_Calibration:
-    -   This folder contains series of MATLab code for calibratiing the semi-automatic picks from pixels to meters relative to the _calibration pips_.
-See Schroeder et al. 2019

-## Future Works
-- Need to create a folder for _Z_Scope_Processing_Automatic_ to share with potential users as to how use picked data via semi-automatic picker as boundaries for automatic picking.
-  - Need to fix film cropping between automatic and semi-automatic picker.